Skip to main content

 Recommended Videos

-On the other hand, the Envy x360, a 2-in-1 Envy offering from HP, comes with a 360-degree hinge that allows the laptop to be folded into different display modes, such as tablet, stand, or tent.
-This part of the Envy line comes in two sizes: 13 and 15 inches.
-Like their clamshell counterparts, the Envy x360 line of laptops has features that vary among its products, but you can generally expect to see the following among them: Narrow bezel displays (with bezels of varying thicknesses), fingerprint readers, backlit keyboards, keyboards with numeric keypads, touch-enabled displays, HD webcams, privacy camera shutters, microphone mute keys, and dual array microphones.
-Port selections include USB-C and USB-A ports, HDMI 2.0 and 2.0b, Thunderbolt 4, and microSD card readers.
+The latest Envy x360 models come with a 360-degree hinge that allows the laptop to be folded into different display modes, such as tablet, stand, or tent.
+Like their clamshell counterparts, the Envy x360 line of laptops has features that vary among its products, but you can generally expect to see the following among them: narrow bezel displays of varying thickness, fingerprint readers, backlit keyboards, keyboards with numeric keypads, touch-enabled displays, HD webcams, privacy camera shutters, microphone mute keys, and dual array microphones.
+Port selections include USB-C and USB-A ports, HDMI 2.1, Thunderbolt 4, and microSD card readers.

 Both the Envy x360 and Envy clamshells offer FHD and IPS displays, and you can also find options for WUXGA, UHD, and even 4K UHD displays.